DrRobotnik7/bootstrap-portfolio/README.md

 ## Credits

+I used code provided by Bootstrap as a template for the header and navigation, jumbotron, portfolio cards and footer.

 Many thanks to the EdX team for teaching me the coding skills needed to complete this portfolio and the projects within it.

 I would also like to acknowledge my peers in Sibert-pod-11.
 We're all on the same learning journey and have helped each other massively during the front-end web development skills boot camp.